cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLINFO_OS_ERRNO.md

 Note that the value is only set on failure, it is not reset upon a successful operation.
 The number is OS and system specific.

-libcurl network-related errors that may have a saved errno are:
-CURLE_COULDNT_CONNECT, CURLE_FAILED_INIT, CURLE_INTERFACE_FAILED,
-CURLE_OPERATION_TIMEDOUT, CURLE_RECV_ERROR, CURLE_SEND_ERROR.

-Since 8.8.0 libcurl clears the easy handle's saved errno before performing the transfer.
-Prior versions did not clear the saved errno, which means if a saved errno is retrieved it could be from a previous transfer on the same handle.

-# %PROTOCOLS%

 # EXAMPLE

 ~~~c